Fauna tour

 const client = new Client();

-// to a query that returns a supported set of documents.
+// to a query that returns a supported Set of documents.

-const query = fql`Customer.all().toStream() { name, email }`;
+const query = fql`Customer.all().eventSource() { name, email }`;

 const stream = client.stream(query);